adwaykanhere/adwaykanhere.github.io/_pages/about.md

 ## IRL:

 When the GPUs cool down and my attention span times out, I swap keyboards for hand wraps and go a few rounds with a punching bag, an excellent practice for delivering REAL punchlines IMO.
-If I’m not sweating through boxing gloves, I’m logging suspicious "cardiovascular tests” at Centennial Park or on the JHU Homewood campus (translation: marathon training, but with a strategic boba stop at the end).
+If I’m not sweating through boxing gloves, I’m logging suspicious "cardiovascular tests” at Centennial Park or on the JHU Homewood campus (translation: marathon training, but with a strategic 🧋 stop at the end).

 Apart from cardio I indulge in Ableton sessions where film-score strings merge with indian classical strings like the santoor and sitar, and emerge as something my neighbors describe “formally interesting.”
 I also enjoy cooking, because my smoke alarm sometimes doubles as a kitchen timer; and if friends arrive for the food they stay for the impromptu debate on whether prompt engineering and vibe coding should be on my résumé.